Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

-We focus on computational and algorithmic aspects of change point detection.
-Two common algorithmic approaches are optimal partitions via dynamic programming (see \citealp{jackson2005algorithm} and \citealp{FKLW08}) and greedy procedures (e.g.~binary segmentation (BS, \citealp{Vostrikova}) and its variants).
+We focus on computational {improvements} of change point {inference} {while maintaining statistical optimality}.
+Two common algorithmic approaches are optimal partitions via dynamic programming (cf.\ \cite{jackson2005algorithm,FKLW08}) and greedy procedures, e.g.~binary segmentation (BS, \cite{Vostrikova}) and its variants.
 The former approaches are mainly investigated for univariate data.
-For references for some exceptions, e.g. involving high-dimensional data, see references further below.
-In the univariate scenario, typical approaches include e.g.~$\ell_0$ penalization methods (\citealp{BKLMW09}; PELT by \citealp{Killick_etal} and FPOP by \citealp{Maidstone}) and multiscale methods (SMUCE by \citealp{Frick_etal} and FDRSeg by \citealp{LMS16}), which are known to be statistically minimax optimal.
+Typical examples include $\ell_0$ penalization methods (cf.\ \cite{BKLMW09}; PELT \cite{Killick_etal} and FPOP \cite{Maidstone}) and multiscale methods (SMUCE \cite{Frick_etal} and FDRSeg \cite{LMS16}), which are known to be statistically minimax optimal {in a Gaussian setup}.
 However, finding the optimal partition requires in the worst case at least quadratic run time.
-In contrast, BS is typically faster and easier to adapt to more general scenarios, but worse in terms of estimation performance than methods finding the optimal partitioning. \cite{Fryzlewicz_WBS} proposed wild binary segmentation (WBS) and \cite{Baranowski} proposed a similar narrowest over threshold (NOT) method.
-Both of these BS-like procedures improve on estimation performance of BS, but lose some of its computational efficiency.
-Recently, \cite{SeedBS} proposed seeded binary segmentation (SeedBS) combining the best of both worlds, i.e.~improved estimation performance of BS, while keeping computational efficiency.
+In contrast, BS is typically faster and easier to adapt to more general scenarios, but worse in terms of estimation performance than methods finding the optimal partitioning.
+The wild binary segmentation (WBS, \cite{Fryzlewicz_WBS}) and its variants (e.g.\ narrowest over threshold, \cite{Baranowski}) improve on estimation performance of BS, but lose some of its computational efficiency.
+The recently proposed seeded binary segmentation (SeedBS, \cite{SeedBS}) combines the best of both worlds, i.e.~improved estimation performance of BS, while keeping computational efficiency {(with log-linear run time in the worst case).}